Holidays and festivities in Mijas

 The Feast of St. Anthony, on January 17 is a festive day in the chapel of Mijas, with ancient traditions, food, dances and songs.

 Carnival.
-In the three nuclei of Mijas Pueblo, Las Lagunas and La Cala are held parades and costume contests.
+In Mijas Pueblo, Las Lagunas and La Cala de Mijas there are parades and costume contests.

 March / April